Showing posts with label Woods. Show all posts

 Shelled acorns.

-These are the oak flowers that eventually become acorns.
+These are the oak flowers (on catkins) that eventually become acorns.

 Assorted oak leaves.